davidcrotty/house_LED/README.md

 ### Setup ###

-Ensure hardware virtualisation is enabled.
+Ensure hardware virtualization is enabled.
 Ensure Network bridging is enabled on your VM provider Run "vagrant up" from you command line (ensure vagrant is added to your path)